debiki/talkyard-prod-one/README.md

 ------

 Docker-based installation.
 Automated upgrades and backups.
-Automatic HTTPS certs (via LetsEncrypt).
+Automatic HTTPS certs.
 Multi-site support.

 <!-- NO, Swarm is abandonware